aws-samples/aws-cdk-examples/go/hello-world/README.md

 cdk init app --language go
 ```

-**Note:** The directly name is used to generate some of the file names, so when
+**Note:** The directory name is used to generate some of the file names, so when
 using the `init` command, be sure to use a name appropriate for your particular situation.